 Grantees shall report and invoice on all projects quarterly unless notified otherwise by CAL FIRE staff.
-The reporting dates shall be for the periods ending March 30, June 30, September 30, December 30 and reports are due 14 days thereafter.
-If a grantee chooses to invoice CAL FIRE more often, a project report must be included with each billing package.
+The reporting dates shall be for the periods ending March 31, June 30, September 30, December 31 and reports are due 14 days thereafter; extensions may be requested from the assigned Urban Forester.
+If a grantee chooses to invoice CAL FIRE more often, a progress report must be included with each billing package.
 Invoices shall not be submitted more frequently than monthly.
-Progress report periods shall not overlap.
+Invoice and progress report periods shall not overlap.

 Reporting shall follow the format provided by CAL FIRE.
-Information to be submitted includes project description, project location, funds allocated, matched funds, activities completed, number of trees planted, vegetation planted and location, maintenance activities conducted, tons of biomass diverted from waste, net GHG benefit, and co-benefits achieved such as property acquired to be repurposed as an urban forestry project site and job or job training information, challenges and solutions, and benefits to disadvantaged communities.
+Information to be submitted includes, but is not limited to, project activities, project location, funds allocated, matched funds, number of trees planted, vegetation planted, maintenance activities conducted, net GHG benefit, co-benefits, jobs created, challenges and solutions.

 Reports must always include the Benefits Calculator Tool ("GHG calculator") spreadsheet in Excel format whenever trees are planted.
 The Minimum Data Collection Attributes, or MDCA, Excel form must also be completed and submitted whenever trees are planted (see Appendix G) unless CAL FIRE directs to submit tree planting data using a new system.
 Funding recipients that claim to provide a benefit to a disadvantaged community will need to report on how the project benefits have addressed the identified community need.
 These records must be retained for at least three years after the completion of the project.
-All projects will be required to track the above metrics until project closeout (i.e., when tree/vegetation planting is complete or green infrastructure construction is complete).
+All projects will be required to track the above metrics until project closeout (i.e., when tree/vegetation planting is complete or green infrastructure construction is complete) or when post grant maintenance has been completed if post grant maintenance funds are part of the grant.